Last updated on May 2nd, 2023 at 08:40 pm

-During this time of uncertainty, you may find that banks and perhaps other payroll funding companies are tightening their credit requirements.
+During this time of economic uncertainty, you may find that banks and perhaps other payroll funding companies are tightening their credit requirements.
 This is especially true with staffing firms, who lenders have always seen as high risk and are often the first to be told “no” during times of economic downturn.

-Even before the COVID-19 pandemic started shuttering all non-essential businesses and influencing historic unemployment claims, banks were pushing back on staffing firms looking to take on new business.
+Even before the current banking crisis, banks were pushing back on staffing firms looking to take on new business.
 Although banks are in the business of issuing loans, their underwriting process was always at odds with the goals of staffing firms looking to grow.
 Even for long time bank customers, staffing firms found that bank managers often dragged their feet, required approval from an ever-widening group of executives, and needed to fill out seemingly endless forms to increase their credit lines.

 Another option to fund your payroll needs is using an accounts receivable financier, like Advance Partners.
 Since we leverage your invoices (accounts receivable) to provide immediate cash for you to continue accepting new business opportunities, we don’t have the same strict credit requirements a bank does.